Why Isn’t My Window Air Conditioner Blowing Cold Air?

 To test the temperature control, use a multimeter to check continuity and then cool the thermistor (usually done by applying an ice cube).
 If the temperature control is running properly, the continuity should turn off.
 A damaged thermistor is relatively easy to replace; refer to your manufacturer’s documentation to find the specs for the replacement.

 If the temperature control is functioning and there is no impediment to the air flow, further troubleshooting will focus on the control panel and compressor.
+Don’t forget to check out our list of the best window air conditioners.

 Control Panel and Cooling System